abdul-rahman-hassan/Cost_prediction_project/README.md

 # Cost_prediction_project
-This project with my team's solution for the data prposed in the IEEE_mansoura_university_branch data science hackathon
+This project was my team's solution for the data prposed in the IEEE_mansoura_university_branch data science hackathon